toby-htx/Coursera_Capstone/README.md

-# Coursera Capstone Project for the IBM Data Science Professional Certificate
+# Capstone Project for the IBM Data Science Professional Certificate